StuartJO/BrainSurfaceAnimation/README.md

 Finally, we can have a rave on the brain

 ![](/outputs/psychedelic_brain.gif)

+The parcellation that I used for these plots can be found in Parc4plots.mat

 ## To gif or not to gif, that is the question